alexandreroman/terraforming-pks-gcp/README.md

 ### Monitoring Progress

 The script will launch multiple containers and bring up a Concourse instance and the load and start the pipeline.
 After a few seconds, the script will complete and show a URL to access the pipeline within Concourse.
+Note that if you use an external URL the IP should ofcourse be different.

 [http://127.0.0.1:8080/teams/main/pipelines/deploy-pks](http://127.0.0.1:8080/teams/main/pipelines/deploy-pks)

 Username:  concourse
-Password:  password
+Password:  as set in variables.txt CONCOURSE_PASSWORD

 The Last Step of the Pipeline, SHOW-NEXT-INSTRUCTIONS, has a task that displays the procedures for creating a K8S cluster.
 You should be able to cut and past from that screen.

 These is also an Optional Task available that will create a cluster for you.
+Note that this will create a **large 9 node cluster!**

 ### Tearing down environment